daver84ever/ARGame/README.md

 An augmented reality dice game created during the 2016 Global Game Jam.

 <b>Goal:</b> <br>
-Try and predict the correct ingredients needed cast your spell.
+Try and predict the correct ingredients needed to cast your spell.
 The first player to cast the spell with the correct ingredients wins.

 <b>Supplies</b> <br>
 1. Print out of the Caldron (where the ingredents get added). <br>